 When we think about our dogs’ health, we typically jump right to diet and exercise.
 Dental health, however, can often be overlooked.
 In fact, many canines don’t get proper dental care and show signs of gum disease by the time they’re four year years old.

 Having an understanding of proper oral hygiene, and what to look (and smell) for in your pooch’s mouth can help to treat and prevent dental health issues.
 Sometimes, oral health issues can even alert you to more serious health conditions.

 Dogs don’t have the cleanest mouths, so no dog’s breath is expected to be minty fresh.
 It definitely shouldn’t be foul enough to make you gag, though.
 Sometimes, your dog’s bad breath could simply be a result of digging through the garbage or eating something unpleasant.

-Bad breath can also be linked to a poor diet, or even seemingly unrelated diseases.
-If your pup’s breath smells a bit sweet or fruity, it may be a symptom of diabetes.
-If his breath smells a bit like urine, he may be dealing with kidney disease.
-Absolutely horrible breath accompanied by vomiting, loss of appetite, and a yellowish tint to the gums to be a sign of liver disease.
+Bad breath can also be linked to a poor diet, or even seemingly unrelated health concerns.
+If your pup’s breath smells a bit sweet or fruity, it may be a symptom of blood sugar level issues.
+If his breath smells a bit like urine, he may be dealing with kidney problems.
+Absolutely horrible breath accompanied by vomiting, loss of appetite, and a yellowish tint to the gums to be a sign of liver concerns.